 ARPA and Georgia Cities: One Year Anniversary

-Click here for slides from the concurrent session Maximizing ARPA Relief Funds to Improve Your City’s Quality of Life at the 2022 GMA Annual Convention.
+Click here for the recording and slides from the concurrent session Maximizing ARPA Relief Funds to Improve Your City’s Quality of Life at the 2022 GMA Annual Convention.

 Support to households, businesses and non-profits